baryla/laravel-slug-generator/README.md

 ```

 What this will do is check whether the slug is already taken and if it is taken, check whether the slug from the **$product** object is the same as the slug we want to generate, and if it is the same, there's no need to generate a new one.

-If you have any questions/feedback send me an email to adrianrbarylski@gmail.com